 If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school measured by the distance in a straight line (not along roads or paths) from your address to the centre of the school.
+The point for your address is within the body for the property and usually located at it’s centre.
 In the event of distances being the same for 2 or more applicants, places will be allocated by random allocation.

 Notes for Applicants: